 In most cases, a small hiatal hernia does not cause issues, and you’ll never recognize you have a hiatal hernia unless your doctor discovers it when checking for another condition.

 But a large hiatal hernia can allow food and acid to back up into your esophagus, resulting in heartburn.
-Self-care measures or medications will usually relieve these symptoms, although a very large hiatal hernia generally needs surgery.
+Self-care measures or medications will usually relieve these symptoms, although a very large hiatal hernia treatment in Delhi generally needs surgery.

 The exact reason for many hiatal hernias isn’t best-known.
 In some individuals, injury or other damage could weaken muscle tissue.
 This makes it possible for your abdomen to push through your diaphragm.